 Diabetes is a common condition related to disruptions in your blood sugar level.
 Your blood sugar level plays an important role in how your body metabolizes food and how it uses energy.
 Diabetes occurs when your body can’t properly produce or use insulin to regulate blood sugar levels.
-It affects nearly 13 percent of people ages 20 and older.
+It affects nearly of people ages 20 and older.

 Turmeric is a spice made from the ground roots of the turmeric plant.
 Over the years, turmeric has been recognized for its medicinal properties.
 It’s believed to have a wide range of health benefits, including pain relief and possible disease prevention.